jechea14/django-inventory-api/README.md

 # django-inventory-api
- Basic RESTful API of an inventory management system with CRUD operations using Django and Django Rest framework
+ Basic REST API of a product inventory management system with CRUD operations using Django and Django REST framework.
+Used djangorestframework-simplejwt for JWT Authentication.

-TODO:
-- Authentiation and Permisisons